-Medicare Advantage (MA) plans are a replacement for Original Medicare.
+Medicare Advantage (MA) plans in North Dakota are a replacement for Original Medicare.
 Private insurers usually bundle Medicare Part D prescription drug coverage with Medicare Part A and B benefits, along with other benefits such as vision, dental and hearing.
 MA plans generally restrict you to provider networks for coverage.

 What Are Medicare Resources in North Dakota?

 There are several resources for you to learn more about Medicare coverage: